fingerskier/manthra/README.md

 `good quotes are careful crafty poetry`

+In in response to a book written by 100 critics, "if I were wrong it would only take one."
+  Albert Einstein

 When you go into the end zone, act like you've been there before.
   Vince Lombardi